 A quick and easy, fresh tasting robust Mexican chilli sauce with a little kick to it.
 It's perfect as a condiment but it also works as an enchilada or taco sauce.
 I love it as a dipping sauce for finger food and to spice up my guacamole.
 There are endless uses for this rich flavoured sauce.
-You can adjust the kick by reducing or increasing the chilli flakes.
+You can adjust the kick by increasing the chilli flakes.
 I'm happy to say that this recipe now replaces my family's favourite store-bought Mexican Chilli Sauce.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.